Neighborhoods of Milwaukee: Washington Heights

 Washington Heights is a neighborhood characterized by its 1920s Arts and Crafts housing stock.
 The boundaries of Washington Heights are 60th St. on the west, North Ave. on the north, 47th St. and Washington Park on the east, and Vliet St. on the south.
 Washington Heights should not be confused with The Washington Highlands, a neighborhood on the other side of 60th St., in Wauwatosa, a suburb of Milwaukee.

 St. James Evangelical Lutheran Church is a prominent congregation in the area, dating back to the 1920s.
 Mount Olive Lutheran Church and School situated across the street from Saint Sebastian Catholic Church and School, built respectively in the 1920s and 1930s, at North 54th Street and Washington Boulevard, are large congregations which both serve as strong cornerstones within the neighborhood.
 There has been significant business growth along its Vliet Street corridor, with many new art galleries, wine shops and restaurants.
 One business, a long time coffee shop recently turned pizzeria, is unique in that it has a large coffee cup on the roof.
 The central administrative office building of Milwaukee Public Schools is located in this neighborhood.

 Washington Heights, a neighborhood that advertises itself as, "In the City — Out of the Ordinary!" lies along Milwaukee's western border.
 While the neighborhood is now only minutes from downtown and close urban amenities, this area was once considered remote.

 Development of the area began in 1838 when the federal government gave a parcel of land to the Wisconsin Territory.
 The land was intended for a canal that would connect the Rock River to Lake Michigan, but the venture quickly failed.
 The land was sold to private investors.

 In 1839, roughly two-thirds of what is now known as Washington Heights was purchased by George Dousman and turned into an immense farm.
 In addition to its agricultural operation, the Dousman family founded the Ne-Ska-Ra Mineral Springs Company, which sold bottled water from a spring on their property.
 Today an elementary school named Neeskara occupies the land where the spring flowed.
 Later, the Dousman land was sold in several parcels between the 1880s and the 1920s.

 Early settlement of the area owed much to two major 19th Century projects — the extension of the streetcar line to Wauwatosa and the construction of Washington Park.

+Between 2000 and 2020, the neighborhood's population fell, even as the number of households remained steady, due to a decrease in the average household size.

-The area has a notably-strong neighborhood organization, the Washington Heights Neighborhood Association.
+The area has a neighborhood organization, the Washington Heights Neighborhood Association.